dnmfarrell/berrybrew/doc/Berrybrew API.md

 operated on back to default.
 This method was written specifically to ensure that no files were readonly, which prevented us from removing Perl installations.

-#### Info

-    public void Info(string want)

-        argument:   want
-        value:      One of "archive_path", "bin_path", "root_path" or "install_path"

-Writes to the console a string containing the required information.

 #### ImportModules